This-Is-An-Alt-Account/cmsg/README.md

 Though the name implies the guide is strictly about Minecraft servers, the guide should cover information that is relevant to the creation and upkeep of a server.

+## Read the Guide
+The guide is available at:<br>https://this-is-an-alt-account.github.io/cmsg/

 ## Goals of This Project
 - Be easy to read and comprehend.
 - Cater to those of all skill and experience levels.